A Deep Unrolling Model with Hybrid Optimization Structure for Hyperspectral Image Deconvolution: Proposed Optimization based Model

-Taking into account the constraints of both plug-and-play and deep unrolling techniques, this section introduces an alternative approach.
-We propose an efficient network architecture that corresponds to an infinite number of layers or unrolling iterations.
-This architecture is inspired by Deep Equilibrium models \cite{DEQ}, offering improved performance and flexibility.
-Specifically, let us represent the proposed HQS solver, consisting of the $4$ update rules as follows

-In contrast to deep unrolling algorithm, we assume that equation (\ref{eq:fixed_point_iterations}) constructs a deep learning model with an infinite number of layers.
+We assume that equation (\ref{eq:fixed_point_iterations}) constructs a deep learning model with an infinite number of layers.
 By applying the iteration in (\ref{eq:fixed_point_iterations}) infinitely, the output will converge to a fixed point.
 Consequently, it will satisfy the following fixed point relation

-As a result, using the fixed point theory, the computation of the outputs for the DEQ approach can be accelerated, as we can see in Section \ref{forward_pass}.
-To train the parameters of the proposed infinite-depth architecture, which include the neural-network $f_\theta(\cdot)$ and the penalty parameter $b$, an end-to-end training approach can be employed.
-This can be accomplished by optimizing the following loss function
+As a result, using the fixed point theory, the computation of the outputs for the proposed approach can be accelerated, as we can see in Section \ref{forward_pass}.
+To train the parameters of the proposed infinite-depth architecture an end-to-end training approach can be employed.
+Overall, the proposed architecture can be characterized explainable as each layer consists of three interpretable modules i.e., the data consistency module (\ref{eq:x}), the context aware denoising module in (\ref{eq:denoiser}) and the smooth gradient priors module consisting of equations (\ref{eq:gradient_1}, \ref{eq:gradient_2}, \ref{eq:gradient_3}).